dhamaniasad/awesome-postgres/README.md

 * [pgsync](https://github.com/ankane/pgsync) - Tool to sync PostgreSQL data to your local machine.
 * [PGXN client](https://github.com/pgxn/pgxnclient) - Command line tool to interact with the PostgreSQL Extension Network
 * [postgresql-metrics](https://github.com/spotify/postgresql-metrics) - Tool that extracts and provides metrics for your PostgreSQL database.
+* [PostgreSQL Migrator](https://postgresql-migrator.readthedocs.org) - Migrate from Oracle, MySQL and MariaDB to PostgreSQL (Go).
 * [PostgREST](https://github.com/PostgREST/postgrest) - Serves a fully RESTful API from any existing PostgreSQL database.
 * [pREST](https://github.com/prest/prest) - Serve a RESTful API from any PostgreSQL database (Golang)
 * [PostGraphile](https://github.com/graphile/postgraphile) - Instant GraphQL API or GraphQL schema for your PostgreSQL database